 HSC Section 34176(e) requires that all real properties acquired by the Agency prior to February 1, 2012 and transferred to the City be developed for affordable housing purposes or disposed of within five years from the date DOF approved the HAT, or September 30, 2017.
-However, the law allows for a five-year extension via adoption of a resolution.
-The City adopted Resolution No. 7915 on July 25, 2017, allowing for this five-year extension.
+However, the law allows for a five-year extension via adoption of a resolution - The City adopted Resolution No. 7915 on July 25, 2017, allowing for a five-year extension.
 The property disposition and development deadline is now August 30, 2022.

-The Agency transferred 6 real properties to the City on the HAT (5 are already developed and operating as affordable housing and one is a vacant church in the process of being sold.
-The Agency also transferred affordability covenants with 3 properties that are managed by the City.
+The Agency transferred 6 real properties to the City on the HAT, 5 of which are already developed and operating as affordable housing and 1 which is in the process of being sold.
+The Agency also transferred affordability covenants with 3 properties that are overseen by the City.
 The properties are described below.